 There are two "pathways" by which scholarships are awarded.
-Pathway I allows for direct award of scholarships to families.
+Pathway I allows for direct award of scholarships to families, and must be used at three or four-star rated programs.
 The funds are paid to the qualifying provider on behalf of the family and "follow the child."
 Pathway II provides scholarships directly to four-star rated providers, like Head Start and school district based pre-school programs.
 These programs then fill the scholarship slots in their program with qualified children.
 [124D.165]